 Summer anxiety?
 Feel more anxious in the summer?
 You aren’t alone.
-Research has found that many find their anxiety worse in the summer and hot temperatures.
+Research has found that many find their anxiety worse in the summer with warmer temperatures.

 An online poll we conducted found similar results, where 73 percent of respondents said they have more anxiety and symptoms during the summer.